Azure/azure-iot-sdk-csharp/e2e/LongHaul/LongHaul test results/LongHaul Report.md

 ### Direct method delay

-Each edge module logs the time (seconds) it takes to successfully receive direct method from a service app.
+Each edge module logs the time (seconds) it takes to successfully receive direct method from service.
 The graph below observes time < 1s to receive direct method with exceptions where an edge module was reconnecting.

 ![_](ModuleDirectMethodDelay.png)